 If you have UM coverage on your policy, you can seek compensation up to the limit you chose to purchase.
 Victims of vehicle crashes typically file a claim with their UM insurance if the at-fault driver doesn’t carry liability insurance, or their liability coverage isn’t enough to compensate you for your total damages.

 PIP (personal injury protection)

 PIP is also an optional coverage with a specific limit you can choose to purchase.
 Unlike UM insurance, you can start using PIP immediately for your medical treatment, lost wages, and property damage.
 Much like health insurance, it pays for upfront costs related to your injury.

-The Process for Determining the Value of Your Case
+The Process for Determining the Value of Your Case in Lexington

 When you start the insurance claims process, you might wonder how much money you could get.
 Your compensation will depend on your total damages, the severity of your injury, and various other factors.
 The insurance adjuster reviewing your claim will take all those factors into account to determine the settlement you deserve.

 In a truck accident case in Kentucky, you can claim both economic and non-economic damages: